BigDataRepublic/modern_data_stack_training/SESSION_2.md

   - `category_sales`
   - `employee_sales`
   - `orders_per_month`
-  - After all three have been added the should be visible in the right hand side sidebar `"Data"`.
+  - After all three have been added they should be visible in the right hand side sidebar `"Data"`.

   <details>
     <summary>Toggle to show image</summary>